 - Or if the upstream Optical circuitry is asserting the AI_TSF-P input pin to the OTSi/OTUk_A_Sk or OTSiG/OTUk_A_Sk function).

-NOTE: (*) indicates that you’re required to have a membership with THE BEST DARN OTN TRAINING PRESENTATION…PERIOD!!!, to be able to access these lessons.
+NOTE: (*) indicates that you must have a membership with THE BEST DARN OTN TRAINING PRESENTATION…PERIOD!!!, to be able to access these lessons.

-Additionally, the OTUk_TT_Sk function is not supposed to increment any pN_EBC counts whenever it is declaring the dIAE (Input Alignment Error) defect condition as well.
+Additionally, the OTUk_TT_Sk function is not supposed to increment any pN_EBC counts whenever it declares the dIAE (Input Alignment Error) defect condition.

 Is there such a thing as Far-End Errored Block Counts?

-Throughout this post, we have been using the term Near-End Errored Block Count.
+Throughout this post, we have used the term Near-End Errored Block Count.
 Does this mean that there is another parameter called Far-End Errored Block Count?

 Answer: Yes, there is such a parameter.
-Please see the post on Far-End Errored Block Count at the OTUk Layer for more details.
+Please see the Far-End Errored Block Count post at the OTUk Layer for more details.